Asphalt Shingles: Cost, Installation Tips, and Materials

 Asphalt shingles are one of the least expensive roofing materials, and they are available in a wide variety of colors.
-Asphalt shingles are commonly used on sloped roofs, single homes and smaller residential projects just to name a few.
+Asphalt shingles are commonly used on sloped roofs, single homes, and smaller residential projects just to name a few.
 This material is very easy to install and provides flexibility during its installation process.
-Nowadays, shingles are also available with different textures, thickness, and they can be treated against mold and mildew.
+Nowadays, shingles are also available with different textures and thickness, and they can be treated against mold and mildew.

-Asphalt shingles are divided into two categories: Organic and Fiberglass.
-Organic shingles are made up of paper with an asphalt coating that converts them into a ‘waterproof’ product.
-Fiberglass Shingles provides better fire protection than organic shingles.
-Like organic shingles, fiberglass shingles are treated with a protective resin coating that converts them into ‘waterproof’ material.
-New developments and technology have been able to create architectural shingles, using two layers bonded with a special sealant that adds an eye-appealing visual effect to the roof.
+Asphalt shingles are divided into two categories: organic and fiberglass.
+Organic shingles are made up of paper with an asphalt coating that converts them into a waterproof product.
+Fiberglass shingles provide better fire protection than organic shingles.
+Like organic shingles, fiberglass shingles are treated with a protective resin coating that converts them into waterproof material.
+New developments and technology have led to the creation of architectural shingles, using two layers bonded with a special sealant that adds an appealing visual effect to the roof.

 In general, shingles are not expensive and can be acquired and install very easily.
-A bundle of shingles will cost about $30 plus tax, so translating this into a per square price, you must be looking at $90 per square.
+A bundle of shingles will cost about $30 plus tax, which comes out to about $90 per square.
 The price of the shingle will vary depending on the type of single being used.
 The square is an industry term, and it is defined as 100 square feet.
-Cedar shingles can cost as much as $300 per square so be aware when estimating that not all costs are the same.
-Some contractors can charge somewhere in between $3.25 to $4.25 per square feet all in, material and labor.
+Cedar shingles can cost as much as $300 per square, so be aware when estimating that not all costs are the same.

 Asphalt shingles can be a great alternative for a quick and economic repair, but be sure to understand the benefits and drawbacks of using this product.

 - Economic Alternative

 - A wide variety of colors to choose from

 - If possible avoid installing them in severe cold weather